AaronNovakDev/out_Veggin/README.md

 t.references :role
 end”
 This then once Migrated will create the tables and columns you want in the DB.
+Ruby has an inbuilt set of functions that you can call on that make database making a breeze.
+They call it active record associations.
+What is does is creates the data base entity links behind the scenes so you dont have to do all the nitty gritty.
+They use terms like belongs_to, has_one, has_many etc, which link 2 tables together so they work in unison

 ## R16 Detail any third party services that your app will use